bingoohuang/dagu/README.md

 ### Using parameters

 Parameters can be defined using `params` field.
 Each parameter can be referenced as $1, $2, etc. Parameters can also be command substitutions or environment variables.
-You can override the parameters with the `--params=` parameter for `start` command.
+It can be overriden by `--params=` parameter of `start` command.

 ```yaml
 name: example